Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Outpatient rehab is a good choice if you require an even lower degree of medical supervision than those in partial hospitalisation programmes (see entry above).
 This makes them suitable if you:

 However, beware that not everyone advertising their services online is accredited or licensed.
 Online therapy can be loosely governed in the UK, so ensure that you are working with a BACP-accredited therapist or referred via a registered professional, such as a physician or treatment clinic.
-Therapy for addiction recovery is extremely important and must be taken seriously.
-Make sure you deal with a legitimate professional.

 Cost – between £300 and £1,000 per week